top of page

 If a student withdraws prior to the 60% portion of the term, the Business Office performs the R2T4 calculation utilizing Campus Nexus Student (Anthology) refund calculation tool.
 The Financial Aid Office verifies the calculation.
 The Business Office initiates any required return of funds and notifies the Financial Aid Office of the return of funds.

 Adjustment to tuition and fee charges are made based on the time period in which the student withdrew and the reason for withdrawal.
-Tuition may be prorated based on the R2T4 calculation of percentage earned, or may be reversed due to extenuating circumstances beyond the student’s control.
+Tuition may be prorated based on the R2T4 calculation of percentage earned or may be reversed due to extenuating circumstances beyond the student’s control.

-In cases of dismissal, the Financial Aid and Business Offices are notified of the decision and begins the R2T4 process.
+In cases of dismissal, the Financial Aid and Business Offices are notified of the decision and begin the R2T4 process.
 The calculation is processed the same as a withdrawal.
 Students who elect and are approved for a Leave of Absence have 180 days in which to return.
 Failure to return to the academic program within the 180 prompts an R2T4 calculation based on the student’s last date of attendance.

 ICO-contemporary_White-withPadding.png